lnahrf/steel_rods/clp0s82tz000309jv0t2zfmep.md

 Voltage is the potential amount of energy necessary to move one unit of charge (measured over time) between A and B (through a wire or circuit).
 In simpler terms:

-> Voltage refers to the amount of energy necessary to move electric charge from A to B.
+> Voltage refers to the amount of energy necessary to move current from A to B.

 Amperage (or amps for short), is the second measurement we need to take note of.
 Amps refer to the movement rate of electrons through a wire or circuit.
 If voltage is the energy required to move current through a wire, amps is the rate at which the current flows.